Risingson/eveeyedocs/docs/ui/settings.md

 This will extend maps with routes via different regions connecting back to the current map.
 This gets rendered via an arc with describing text on it.
 Additionally this will display how many systems are connected to a system of another region.
 #### Show Unknown Connections
 When pasting cosmic signatures containing an unknown wormhole a connection to that unknown system will get created.
-Using this option you can turn off t
+Using this option you can turn off displaying those.
+This can be triggered by